 (Special to the "News.")
 Logan, Aug.
-5 .- There is considerable excitement in Logan today over the dis-appearance of Mrs. Barbara Wilson, aged appearance of Mrs. Barbara Wilson, aged 47 years, who left her home in the Fifth ward last night.
-Mrs. Wilson has suffered from mental trouble for some time and was adjudged insure yesterday and committed to the state mental hospital.
+5 .- There is considerable excitement in Logan today over the disappearance of Mrs. Barbara Wilson, aged appearance of Mrs. Barbara Wilson, aged 47 years, who left her home in the Fifth ward last night.
+Mrs. Wilson has suffered from mental trouble for some time and was adjudged insane yesterday and committed to the state mental hospital.
 She was permit-ted to go to her home and last night disappeared, since which time no traco of her has been found.
-Sheriff N. W. Crooksron and deputies were immediately notified after the wo-man's absence was discovered and al-though they have scoured the country no trace of her has been found.
-It is feared she has drowned herself and the Logan river is being dragged.
+Sherlift N. W. Crookston and deputies were immediately notified after the wo-man's absence was discovered and al-though they have scoured the country no trace of her has been found.
+It is feared she has downed herself and the Logan river is being dragged.
 She had threatened to kill herself.
-Mr. Wilson is the wife of Thomas Wilson, a member of the Mormon Bat-talion, who is M years of age and very feeble.
+Mr. Wilson is the wife of Thomas Wilson, a member of the Mormon Bat-talion, who is 94 years of age and very feeble.

 STICK-UP MEN ROB JAPANES.
-(Special to the "News."
+(Special to the "News.")

 Murray, Aug.
 5 .- A bold hold-up occurred here at 9:30 Tuesday night.
-Three men invaded the camp of the Japanese section men on the O. S. L. ocated on west Sixteenth South street.
+Three men invaded the camp of the

+Japanese section men on the O. S. L. located on west Sixteenth South street.
 They found the Japs in bed and order-They found the Japs in bed and order-ed them to get up.
 The victims were then lined up and robbed of \$16.50.
 The hold-ups left on the car for Salt Lake.
 One of the Japs, who happened to be up town that night, met the men as they boarded the car.
 Before leaving their victims the rob-bers told the Japs to hold up their hands for half an hour, and the vic-tims were so frightened they obeyed.
-The sub-foreman still had his hands in the air when ho ran to tell his chief of the robbery. of the robbery.
+The sub-foreman still had his hands in the air when he ran to tell his chief the air when he ran to tell his chief of the robbery.